vic-ma/howtodismantle.github.io/_posts/2024-07-13-Brick-by-Brick-Writing-data-back-to-Databricks-from-a-Peakboard-application.md

 In part 1, we submit the JSON string to the HTTP endpoint.
 We plug in the endpoint URL, as well as the access token.

 In part 2, we process the HTTP response by using a JPath.
 The actual response from Databricks contains a lot of information about the call and potential errors.
-But the path `status.state` is precisely where the correct value will be, if the call has succeeded (string is then `SUCCEEDED`).
+But if the call succeeded, the path `status.state` will be `SUCCEEDED`.

 ![image](/assets/2024-07-13/030.png)

 ## Result

 Here's the final result.
-On the right side, in the logging, we can see the Databricks JSON response, as well as the `status.state` string, which is `SUCCEEDED`.
+On the right side, in the log, we can see the Databricks JSON response, as well as the `status.state` string, which is `SUCCEEDED`.

-It would be a nice exercise to implement the error case.
-Let's assume the state the `status.state` string is `FAILED`.
+A good exercise would be to implement the error case.
+Let's assume the `status.state` string is `FAILED`.
 Then, we can use the same JPath method from before to get the error message from the JSON string.
 Take a look at this article on [how to use JPath in Peakboard scripts](Taming-the-wild-JSon-How-to-use-JPath-in-Peakboard-scripts.html).

 ![image](/assets/2024-07-13/040.png)